Sting of the Scorpion part 18 'Finale'

 When I first started writing it I thought that the story would be a 'one off' but the more I've gotten involved in it and put it onto my screen for the world to see the more I've realized that there's so much more these people can tell us about their world and the things that go on there.

-Anyway I'd love to hear from you and hear what you think of the story.
-Leave a comment or contact me through Facebook.
+I'd love to hear from you and hear what you think of the story.
+Leave a comment.